 The pandemic has devastated the performing arts community in Minnesota, with theaters dark since March.
 In the past, University BFA students have visited English classes to practice Shakespeare performances; other class visitors typically receive an honorarium from a department fund.
-What if, English Chair Andrew Elfenbein asked this summer, the department paid professional actors to do readings for online English classes, to help out in some small way?
+What if, English Chair Andrew Elfenbein asked last summer, the department paid professional actors to do readings for online English classes, to help out in some small way?

 He knew just where to turn: Mixed Blood Theatre, a pioneering institution in the U’s West Bank community, has hosted a dedicated internship for English majors for several years.
 Their mission: to address “injustices, inequities, and cultural collisions, providing a voice for the unheard—on stage, in the workplace, in the company’s own Cedar Riverside neighborhood and beyond.”

 With Mixed Blood’s assistance, the department matched actors with interested instructors for 30-minute visits, to include a reading/performance and questions and comments with students.

 “The tone adopted by each